dltj/dltj-blog/content/2022-03-10-issue-88-censorship-forgetting.md

  versiondate="2022-03-09 19:12:47+00:00",
  versionurl="https://web.archive.org/20220309200902/https://99percentinvisible.org/article/uncensored-library-virtual-minecraft-architecture-houses-banned-journalism/",
- anchor="Uncensored Library: Banned Journalism Housed in Virtual Minecraft Architecture", post=", 99% Invisible, 3-Mar-2022") }}{{ image(float="right", width="320", localsrc="2022/2022-03-10-uncensored.jpg", alt="Screen capture of a Minecraft view showing the welcome banner for 'The Uncensored Library' and the map of rooms in the virtual world.") }}
+ anchor="Uncensored Library: Banned Journalism Housed in Virtual Minecraft Architecture", post=", 99% Invisible, 3-Mar-2022") }}{{ image(div_float="right", width="320", localsrc="2022/2022-03-10-uncensored.jpg", alt="Screen capture of a Minecraft view showing the welcome banner for 'The Uncensored Library' and the map of rooms in the virtual world.") }}

 With help from my teenage son, I got into the _[Uncensored Library](https://www.uncensoredlibrary.com/en)_ on Minecraft.